 Following the Hollywood formula is useful as it answers the questions of who, what, when, where, and how.
 It also shows how to focus on the important details and select private moments that add to the story.

-Choose from one of hundreds of wedding design templates.
+Choose from one of hundreds of wedding website templates.
 Each will guide you to where and how much you should add to your wedding website’s About Us story.
 Using templates helps you decide what to put on your wedding website.
 You’re able to preview how it looks on the screen and can decide if you want to add or delete words to make it easier to read.
 The design enhances the story by also reflecting your personalities and style of your upcoming nuptials.

 Part of creating your wedding website means taking a walk down memory lane while at the same time preparing for the future ahead.
 It’s a special time so make sure you savor the moment as you get ready for your wedding day!